International Graduate Student Admission

 - Master of Science in Data Science and Strategic Analytics

 *International students applying for an online program or registering for an online course from outside the U.S. with the intent to stay outside of the U.S. are not required to obtain a visa and therefore, do not need to complete the required paperwork for an I-20.

-**International students interested in applying to the Doctoral of Physical Therapy, M.S. in Communication Disorders, or the M.S. in Occupational Therapy programs must apply via the respective Centralized Application System in addition to Stockton's Online Supplemental Application-CAS.
+**International students interested in applying to the Doctoral of Physical Therapy, M.S. in Communication Disorders, or the M.S. in Occupational Therapy programs must apply via the respective Centralized Application System (CAS).
 Please visit those program websites for instructions.

 Please visit your individual Graduate Program's Website for additional application requirements and deadlines.